edisonlee0212/UniEngine/3rdParty/stb/tests/oversample/README.md

 # Font character oversampling for rendering from atlas textures

-TL,DR: Run oversample.exe on a windows machine to see the benefits of oversampling.
+TL,DR: Start oversample.exe on a windows machine to see the benefits of oversampling.
 It will try to use arial.ttf from the Windows font directory unless you type the name of a .ttf file as a command-line argument.